Deep Dive Audits One Minute Guide

 NYSCP seeks to assure itself that partnership work to safeguard children is good quality, keeps children happy, healthy, achieving and safe; improves outcomes and makes a difference; and is carried out by well informed skilled practitioners who are properly supported by line managers, organisations and the wider partnership arrangements.

 Deep Dive Audit is one approach NYSCP uses to carry out this assurance and this type of audit is underpinned by the Quality Assurance, Learning, Improvement and Training (QALIT) Framework 2020.
-The audits ensure that NYSCP has a view across a child’s journey, but with a focus on the effectiveness of safeguarding (i.e. early help, child in need, child protection and looked after child).
+The audits ensure that NYSCP has a view across a child’s journey, but with a focus on the effectiveness of safeguarding (i.e. early help, child in need, child protection and child in care).

 What is the process of this type of audit?